tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 A minimal viable sharded cluster should consist of:

-* one or more replica sets with two or more ``storage`` instances in each
+* one or more replica sets, each containing two or more ``storage`` instances
 * one or more ``router`` instances

 The number of ``storage`` instances in a replica set defines the redundancy factor of the data.
 The recommended value is 3 or more.
-The number of the ``router`` instances is not limited, because routers are completely stateless.
-We recommend increasing the number of routers when the existing ``router`` instance becomes CPU or I/O bound.
+The number of ``router`` instances is not limited, because routers are completely stateless.
+We recommend increasing the number of routers when an existing ``router`` instance becomes CPU or I/O bound.

 ``vshard`` supports multiple ``router`` instances on a single Tarantool instance.
 Each ``router`` can be connected to any ``vshard`` cluster.
 Multiple